 Substantially all of the Company's customer contracts have multiple-performance obligations that contain deliverables consisting of OCS Perfusion Sets and OCS Solutions.
-In some of those customer contracts, the deliverables also include an OCS Console, whether sold or loaned to the customer.
+Customer contract deliverables may also include organ retrieval and OCS organ management services under the Company's National OCS Program or an OCS Console, whether sold or loaned to the customer.
 The Company evaluates each promise within a multiple-performance obligation arrangement to determine whether it represents a distinct performance obligation.
-The primary performance obligations in the Company's customer arrangements from which it derives revenue are the OCS Perfusion Sets, the OCS Solutions and the OCS Console.
-Revenue for each OCS Perfusion Set and OCS Solutions is recognized at the point in time at which control is transferred to the customer, which is when title transfers to the customer, typically upon arrival at the customer site.
+The primary performance obligations in the Company's customer arrangements from which it derives revenue are the OCS Perfusion Sets, the OCS Solutions, the OCS Console, organ retrieval services and OCS organ management services.